PalisadoesFoundation/talawa-docs/docs/internships/calico/ideas.md

 8.  **Difficulty:** Medium
 9.  **Impact Definition:** Core development

+### Identify and Rectify Security Vulnerabilities - API & Admin

+1. **Description:** Our Typescript repositories have never had a code review to identify and rectify security vulnerabilities in the packages used, code base and data storage according to industry best practices
+2. **Expected Outcomes:**
+   1. Identify meaningful vulnerabilities that must be rectified and implement the changes required.
+   2. Identify PII information stored in the database and ensure that it is secure from malicious attack.
+   3. Identify and rectify meaningful ways of mitigating DDOS and brute force attacks on the applications
+3. **References:**
+   1. Your proposal must identify specific areas for improvement and a plan for you to rectify them during the course of Calico
+4. **Repos to update:** Talawa-Admin, Talawa-API
+5. **Skills Required:** Code stacks related to repos above.
+See introduction section.
+6. **Depends on Project:** N/A
+7. **Possible Mentors:** TBD
+8.  **Difficulty:** Medium
+9.  **Impact Definition:** Core development

 ### Hybrid: Hybrid Innovation

 1. **Description:** Do the ideas need something more?
 What completely new thoughts could be applied to the existing ideas?
 If you have answers to these questions then this section is for you.